Hannah Woolley

-Hannah Woolley, sometimes spelled Wolley, (1622 – c.1675) was an English writer who published early books on household management; she was probably the first person to earn a living doing this.
+Hannah Woolley, sometimes spelled Wolley (c.1622 – in or after 1675), was an English writer who published early books on household management; she was probably the first person to earn a living doing this.

+She variously worked as a servant, and as a grammar school teacher.
+Her husband was a schoolmaster.
+The couple first opened their own school in Newport, then a second school in Hackney.
+Following her husband's death, she became a professional writer.
+She also earned a reputation as a successful physician, despite her amateur status.

 Life

 Her mother and elder sisters were all skilled in "Physick and Chirurgery" and she learned from them.
 Nothing is known of her father.

 From 1639 to 1646 Woolley worked as a servant for an unnamed woman, almost certainly Anne, Lady Maynard (d.
 1647), during which time she learned about medical remedies and recipes.
 She married Jerome Woolley, a schoolmaster, in 1646 and together with him ran a free grammar school at Newport, in Essex.
 This is very near the Maynard family's house at Little Easton.
 In the school she put into practice her skills at "physick".
 A few years later, the Woolleys opened a school in Hackney, London.
 She had at least four sons and two daughters, and the marriage was remembered by Hannah as a happy one.